Hunt Big Trees

 Are you interested in hunting for big trees?
 Here is some information to get you started.
 Once you have found a big tree, you can report it to us using our online reporting system.

 - Eligible species.
-Currently, the Virginia Big Tree Register curates the five largest specimens of native and non-native species found throughout Virginia.
-Nominations are not limited to only species currently listed in the register.
+Currently the Virginia Big Tree Register accepts all native, non-native, and naturalized tree species found in domesticated and wildland landscapes of Virginia.
+Nominations are not limited to species currently listed in the register.
 If you have questions about species eligibility, please contact us at email@example.com.
-If you need information about tree species found in Virginia, here are three useful online resources:
+If you need information about tree species found in Virginia, here are two useful online resources:

 - Field equipment.
 Here is a list of items you should take to the field with you when hunting big trees.
 If you do not have these items, we can arrange for you to borrow them at a local extension office.
 Please contact us at firstname.lastname@example.org.